 Engineer #1: Let me ask you something, have you done anything interesting yet?
-I mean really interesting, the type of work you were promised, or you thought was promised to you by your recruiter?
+Since you’ve been here?
+I mean really interesting work, the type of work you were ‘promised‘, or you ‘thought was promised‘ to you by your recruiter before you joined-up?

 Engineer #2: Well, no, I’m still just fixing other people’s problems, but I’m sure it gets better from here.